 Skip to main content

-Woman accused of attacking Deltona school resource deputy to change plea
+Woman accused of attacking Deltona school resource deputy challenges plea

-VOLUSIA COUNTY, Fla. – A woman accused of attacking a school resource officer at Deltona Middle School in November 2024 is expected to change her plea.
+VOLUSIA COUNTY, Fla. – A woman accused of attacking a school resource officer at Deltona Middle School in November 2024 was in court Friday seeking to change her plea from no contest to not guilty.

 Dagmarie Aponte Iturrino and her husband, Jorge Rivera, were both arrested after a meeting with the school resource deputy about their son’s behavior.